AlterMannomann/SQL/README.md

     - Create dimension or node with lowest possible number as long as universe has no overflow in dimensions and positions
       - Prefer position in current dimensions as long as current available positions have not spread to all available dimensions
       - Prefer position if next dimension n < max coordinate
       - Intention: Fill all existing dimensions with coordinates <= dimension n before creating a new dimension.
 If the dimension maximum is reached, fill the lower position nodes before the higher ones.
-For every possible position, fill first all dimensions before going tho next possible position, e.g. n=3 pos=3 fill all possible coordinates between 0 and 3 (0,0,0 up to +/-3,+/-3,+/-3) for all available dimensions before creating pos=+/-4 which will enable the creation of dim n=4.
+For every possible position, fill first all dimensions before going to next possible position, e.g. n=3 pos=3 fill all possible coordinates between 0 and 3 (0,0,0 up to +/-3,+/-3,+/-3) for all available dimensions before creating pos=+/-4 which will enable the creation of dim n=4.
     - Create new universe related to zero node, if current universe has overflow in dimensions and positions
   - Zero node delegate
     - Same as zero node overflow, but universes get connected to the node, that has caused the overflow event.